symbotrans/symbotrans/README.md

 It is important that all systems have the same amount of symbols to translate.

-When translation tables get large, you might want to provide individual **layout files** for a base system for the keyboard or picker the user can use to write the "word" to translate.
+When the translation table gets large, you might want to provide an individual **layout file** for a base system for the keyboard or picker the user can use to write the "word" to translate.
 If no layout file is present, all symbols (without duplicates) defined in the translation table will be used.
 A layout file is a UTF-8 coded CSV-file that contains all symbols in the same order in which they should be presented as a keyboard.
 (Note that lines beginning with `#` are considered to be comment lines and ignored on processing.)
 A layout file has to be named after the base system it should be used for.